 - Ask the caller specific questions:

 - What is the charity’s name, phone number, or address?
 Write these down so you can confirm them later.
-Keep in mind that many charity names sound alike.
+Keep in mind that many charity names sound alike, and that sham charities often use names that are sound and look like names of legitimate charities.

 - How much of your donation will go directly to the programs you want to support?